Abhi-CS-ai/Onion_routing/README.md

    ```

 ## Usage
-### Starting the Network
+### Initializing the Network
-To start the network with a specified number of nodes and users, modify the network initialization script accordingly.
+Modify the network initialization script to start the network with a desired number of nodes and users.

 ### API Endpoints
-The system provides the following API routes:
+The following API routes are available:
 - **Node Routes:**
   - `GET /getLastReceivedEncryptedMessage`
   - `GET /getLastReceivedDecryptedMessage`